An original BMW 530 MLE, a precursor to the M5, is undergoing restoration

-Before the M division and the M5 were twinkles in BMW's eye, there was the 530 MLE.
+Before the M5 was even a thought at BMW, there was the 530 MLE.
 The 1976 motorsport special blazed a trail for BMW's motorsport prowess to come, and now, it's preparing for a homecoming.

 BMW South Africa announced at the end of last year it had discovered one of the 227 530 MLE cars homologated for racing, and it's getting a full restoration.
 Like most icons, the 530 MLE was born out of the desire to go racing.
 BMW South Africa wanted to race in the country's Modified Production Series but lacked a proper car to do so.
 That's where racing driver and Head of BMW Motorsport Jochen Neerpasch stepped in.